karagol-taner/Hydrophilicity_plot/README.md

 ### Installation

+- Option 1 (for all platforms): You can run the script directly from Google Colab: [Hydrophilicity_plot.ipynb on Google Colab](https://colab.research.google.com/github/karagol-taner/Hydrophilicity_plot/blob/main/Hydrophilicity_plot.ipynb).

-- Option 1 (RECOMMENDED, for all platforms): You can install the package via pip (if you have Python 3.x on your system), and use the command hydrophilicity_plot directly:
+- Option 2 (for all platforms): You can install the package via pip (if you have Python 3.x on your system), and use the command hydrophilicity_plot directly:
 ```
 pip install hydrophilicity-plot
 ```